-So you actually desire less light then.
+So you desire less light.
 Try to place it in the eastern or western exposure which gets some shade during the day.

-If you have to place it in the southern exposure for some reason, consider providing some shade to control the sunlight amount that reaches the interior, maybe with a shade cloth.
+If you have to place it in the southern exposure for some reason, consider providing some shade to control the amount of sunlight that reaches the interior, maybe with a shade cloth.

-If you want to use the greenhouse for growing in winter and late, or growing your plants to maturity, you’ll want to provide it maximum exposure to the sun then.
+If you want to use the greenhouse for growing in winter and late, or growing your plants to maturity, you’ll want to provide it maximum exposure to the sun.

-Ensure some direct sunlight every day, a minimum of 6 hours.
-The best orientation in such case is east-west.
+Ensure your plants get sunlight for a minimum of 6 hours.
+The best orientation in such a case is east-west.
 This helps to gain more heat from the sun during the winter and create less shadowing in the greenhouse as well.

 Afternoon shade from a deciduous tree is a really desirable thing for a greenhouse.
 In the summer, they can shade the greenhouse during the hottest part of the day.

-And in the winter, the leaves will fall and the greenhouse will get the extra light that it needs during the winter.
+And in the winter, the leaves will fall and the greenhouse will get the extra light that it needs during the entire day.

 Accessibility and Utility Supply: You want to make sure that your greenhouse is easily accessible.
 Don’t forget that you’ll need to move fertilizer, soil, plants, and yourself obviously, to and from the greenhouse.
 The more accessible it is, the easier your gardening life will be.

-A good site for your greenhouse should be sheltered from high winds and easily accessible for you from both your home and garden.
+A good site for your greenhouse should be sheltered from high winds and easily accessible for you from both your home and garden shed.

 Also, make sure the electricity line reaches there easily too.
 You’ll need to run fans and provide artificial heating in need.

-If water stays stuck within or around the house, the plants will not be really happy with it, as it can damage them and create a mess in their house.
+If water stays stuck within or around the house, the plants will not be really happy with it, as it can damage them and create a mess in the house.

 That said, there are no certified ‘best’ materials for greenhouses.
 There are so many materials that are required to build a greenhouse, so it is hard to know what’s best.

-Aluminum, wood, galvanized steel, PVC, fiberglass, glass, polycarbonate, polyethylene etc. all have their own place in the construction of a greenhouse.
+Aluminum, wood, galvanized steel, PVC, fiberglass, glass, polycarbonate, polyethylene, etc. all have their place in the construction of a greenhouse.
 So it’s your budget and functionality needs that will determine which is best for you.

 The most important thing for a greenhouse is covering which determines the amount of light that’ll go through to your plants, and the amount of heat the interior will retain.

-Additionally, it’s responsible for how your greenhouse looks, it’s security and longevity, ease of maintenance and so.
+Additionally, it’s responsible for how your greenhouse looks, its security and longevity, ease of maintenance, and so on.

-There are some common materials that are mostly used for greenhouse covering, like glass, fiberglass, polyethylene, polycarbonate etc. Each has their own advantages, disadvantages.
+Some common materials used for greenhouse covering include glass, fiberglass, polyethylene, polycarbonate, etc. Each has its advantages and disadvantages.
 Let’s see what those are.

-Greenhouse glasses need to be double or triple in strength to increase the heating efficiency of it and decrease breakage chances as well which may occur when installing, and in a completed greenhouse as well.
+Greenhouse glasses need to be double or triple in strength to increase the heating efficiency and decrease breakage chances which may occur when installing, and in a completed greenhouse as well.

 There are other disadvantages like they don’t diffuse light, so there can be a risk of burning plants.
-They’re more likely to break than plastic covering as well.
-This is a considerable issue if you have kids playing basketball nearby, trees nearby etc.
+They’re more likely to break than plastic covering.
+This is a considerable issue if you have kids playing basketball in the surroundings or trees nearby, etc.

-And installing glass is not a piece of cake as well.
+Finally, installing glass is not a piece of cake.
 Slight deviations from vertical and horizontal frame alignment or settling of the foundation may crack it.